zubinchopra/portaldocs/portal-sdk/generated/top-extensions-style.md

 </div>
 ```

 <a name="styling-an-extension-style-sanitization"></a>
 ## Style sanitization

 Custom Style Sheets (CSS) are analyzed at runtime to filter out disallowed properties or values.
 This filtering  ensures a consistent and sandboxed experience in the Portal.
 A typical example of a disallowed style is `position: fixed;`, which allows developers to move content outside of the borders of the part that is being manipulated.

-All CSS properties are allowed, with a few exceptions that are documented at the end of this article.
+All CSS properties are allowed, with a few exceptions.
 Because the analysis is based on a [whitelist](portalfx-extensions-glossary-style-guide.md), situations may be encountered where CSS properties are erroneously filtered out.
 When this occurs, developers can report the issue using the `ibiza` tag on [Stack Overflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza).

-The following properties only allow the specified values.
+These properties do not allow any values other than the ones in the following lists.

 1. `position`